sujilnt/ReactBoilerplate-Old/README.md

 http://localhost:8080/

 #
 This is a general ES6,ES7 boilerplate that is used for builiding  React Js projects .
 In this boilerplate all almost all the things are taken care like css,ES6 , images and Html .
 Best use for to create sample  frontend projects.
-Here is my js boilerplate , where React boilerplate is build on jsBoilerplate .
+Here is my js boilerplate , where React boilerplate is build on jsBoilerplate.

 https://github.com/sujilnt/jsboilerplate